alterwear/arduino-firmware/README.md

 - I should get the teeniest xbm file, see what it looks like in bits, and see if I can send it over nfc.
   - Useful: https://stackoverflow.com/questions/15941643/nfc-send-image-jpeg
   - Useful: https://developer.android.com/training/beam-files/send-files
+- But the arduino code just references the name "IMAGE_X_FILE_BITS" - so reading the bits directly wouldn't be the right thing.
+There must be somehwere where they actually use the .xbm file format....**Q:** where is that?
+   - arduino printing out bits starting at ImAGE_1_BITS seems to be...gibberish?

 #### July 9 2018
 **TODO**